intel-analytics/ipex-llm/python/orca/example/learn/mmcv/faster_rcnn/README.md

 - yarn-client mode

+To train with yarn-client mode, you need to make sure the dataset is under the same path of every worker node.
+In order to do this, you can upload the dataset to HDFS and download dataset to every worker node before training.

-If you want to use the pre-trained checkpoints, please first upload the checkpoint file to HDFS, then execute
+If you want to use the pre-trained checkpoints, please first upload the checkpoint file to HDFS, the checkpoint file can be directly read from HDFS.

+Finally execute:

 ```bash
 python train.py  --dataset /your/dataset/path/to/kitti_tiny/ --cluster_mode yarn-client --config $MMDET_PATH/configs/faster_rcnn/faster_rcnn_r50_caffe_fpn_mstrain_1x_coco.py --load_from hdfs://ip:port/your/hdfs/path/to/faster_rcnn_r50_caffe_fpn_mstrain_3x_coco_20210526_095054-1f77628b.pth
 ```

+- `--cluster_mode`: The cluster mode, such as local, yarn-client, yarn-cluster, here we use yarn-client
+- other args are the same with spark local mode